 - Not eating at all

-- Increase slobbering or the hair around the mouth being wet.
+- Increase slobbering or the hair around the mouth being wet

 - Bleeding from mouth (rare)

-- Infection of the teeth often felt as abnormal areas along the margin of the lower jaw.
+- Infection of the teeth often felt as abnormal areas along the margin of the lower jaw

 Factors that contribute to these dental problems are pellet or pellet mixes fed in excess.
 Other problems with diet are dietary imbalances, such as a lack of vitamin C or of certain minerals even in mixes that claim to have these vitamins and minerals in adequate supply.
 Genetic factors and trauma may also play a role.

 These and other dental diseases require immediate veterinary care, as they can lead to secondary complications, if left untreated.
 Often by the time these individuals seek a veterinarian care they are in very poor condition and are very difficult to treat with a good prognosis.
 Exotic veterinarians, like Donald Loden, DVM at Cornerstone Animal Hospital recommend all rabbits and guinea have regular dental checkups yearly.
 Those individuals with a history of previous problems should be checked every six months.
-Early detection of dental problems before symptoms have a better prognosis for treatment.